kubevirt/kubevirt/docs/hotplug.md

 # Hotplug Volumes

 KubeVirt now supports hotplugging volumes into a running Virtual Machine Instance (VMI).
 The volume must be either a block volume or contain a disk image file just like any other regular volume.
+When a VM that has hotplugged volumes is rebooted, the hotplugged volumes will NOT be attached to the restarted VM unless the volumes are persisted.

 ## Enable feature gate